LaunchCodeEducation/lchs/src/assignments/flask-game.rst

 #.
 Commit early and often.
 #.
 Start small.
 For example, what template needs to render when the player
    first loads the page?
 What should the page look like?
 #.
-Test your starter code to make sure it works.
+Test that starter code to make sure it works.
 Save, commit, and push your
    changes to GitHub.
 #.
 Add one small, new thing to the program.
 IMPORTANT: Keep your code working!
    If the new feature breaks the program, find and fix the bugs before moving